usnistgov/feasst/README.md

 Distances are shown as a function of the variable s=r^2, such that dimmax0=rCut^2=1.08^2 and dimmin0=rCutInner^2=sigFac^2=0.97^2.
 For tabular potentials, r < rCutInner has infinite potential energy.

-An example of utilzing the table potential (without generating) is provided in [test/binary/tee/table/tee_nogen.cc](test/binary/tee/table/tee_nogen.cc)
+An example of utilizing the table potential (without generating) is provided in [test/binary/tee/table/tee_nogen.cc](test/binary/tee/table/tee_nogen.cc)

 This file and the `tabi*j*` files may be used as templates to create your own pair potentials.